PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Discussion

 \subsection{Discussion of PaTAS Findings}

-PaTAS provides a principled mechanism for evaluating the runtime trustworthiness of neural network outputs.
+PaTAS is a framework for evaluating the runtime trustworthiness of neural network outputs.
 Beyond dynamic inference assessment, it can also estimate a static trust opinion of the network itself.
 The core principle is that a trustworthy model should preserve trust: a fully trusted input producing a highly trusted output indicates that the model does not erode trust during inference.
-Accordingly, the overall model trustworthiness can be defined as the trust score of the PaTAS feedforward function (\(PaTAS_{FF}\)) under a fully trusted input:

-which quantifies how well trust is maintained throughout the network.
+Accordingly, the overall model trustworthiness can be defined as the trust score of the PaTAS feedforward function (\(PaTAS_{FF}\)) under a fully trusted input: which quantifies how well trust is maintained throughout the network.
 Using this definition, we compared the Inference Path Trust Assessment (IPTA) for benign and adversarial inputs in Experiment~\ref{exp:3}, where the adversarial case used a \(4\times4\) patch injection.
-Results show a clear degradation in trust for adversarial samples: benign inputs achieved \(t=0.484, d=0, u=0.516\), while patched inputs dropped to \(t=0.449, d=0, u=0.551\).
-This demonstrates the sensitivity of PaTAS to local perturbations, offering a quantitative indicator of reduced reliability.
+Results show a degradation in trust for adversarial samples: benign inputs achieved \(t=0.878, d=0, u=0.122\), while patched inputs dropped to \(t=0.749, d=0, u=0.251\).
+These observations demonstrate the sensitivity of PaTAS to local perturbations, offering a quantitative indicator of reduced reliability.

 Although trust mass and accuracy are often correlated, our results reveal meaningful divergences.
-In the breast cancer task (\cref{tab:cancer_results}), assigning a mixed trust profile \((0.25, 0, 0.75)\) to all features and labels yields a final trust mass of \(0.38\), higher than the fully uncertain-features case, yet the latter achieves better test accuracy (96.49\% vs. 90\%).
+In the breast cancer task (\cref{tab:cancer_results}), assigning a mixed trust profile \((0.25, 0, 0.75)\) to all features and labels yields a final trust mass of \(0.34\), higher than the fully uncertain-features/fully trusted label case (\(0.32\)), yet the latter achieves better test accuracy (80\% vs. 96\%).
 Thus, higher trust mass does not always imply superior predictive performance.

-A similar effect appears in the poisoned MNIST experiments (\cref{tab:mnistpoisipta}): the clean digit “6” attains slightly higher accuracy than “3” (93.52\% vs. 93.14\%), but IPTA assigns higher trust to “3” (\(t=0.484\)) than to “6” (\(t=0.482\)).
-These differences show that PaTAS captures aspects of reliability beyond accuracy, reflecting the stability and interpretability of inference paths.
+This difference reflect that PaTAS evaluates the reliability of the inference path, not just predictive accuracy.
+The digit “6” was a poisoned class during training, so the parameters involved in predicting “6” are less trusted than those for “3,” even though the test samples are clean.